Writing YA & Children’s Fiction – Three Months

 Please apply with the first 3,000 words of the novel you’d like to work on during the course, and a synopsis of no more than a page (both need to be in the same document, as you can only upload ONE file to the application form).

 The CBC team will select applicants based on the quality of the writing sample provided.
-The deadline for applications is midday Sunday 21 September 2025, and we will respond to applicants by Thursday 25 September 2025.
+The deadline for applications is 10am (UK time) on the application deadline date.

-We read all application material promptly after the closing date and make our selection of students swiftly at that time.
-However if you require an earlier response from us in order to be able to take part in this course, please email us with full details and we will consider and respond on a case by case basis.
+We read all application material promptly after the closing date and make our selection of students within a week.
+However, if you require an earlier response from us in order to be able to take part in this course, please email us with full details and we will consider and respond on a case-by-case basis.

 If you encounter any problems during the application process, or have any more questions about the course, please email help@curtisbrowncreative.co.uk for assistance.